A compactness tool for the analysis of nonlocal evolution equations: Introduction

 In the local case, i.e. $u_t=\Delta u+a\cdot \nabla (|u|^{q-1}u)$, the same analysis has been performed in a series of papers.
 In \cite{0762.35011} the case $q\geq 1+1/d$ is treated and the results in the critical case have been obtained by a careful space-time change of variables and using weighted Sobolev spaces.
 The sub-critical case is more difficult and the one-dimensional case has been considered in \cite{MR1233647}.
 The extension to higher dimensions has been obtained in \cite{MR1266100} and \cite{MR1440033}.

 In contrast with the analysis in \cite{0762.35011} here we assume that the initial data belong to the space $L^1(\rr^d)\cap L^\infty(\rr^d)$.
 This assumption is necessary since even in the linear case $u_t=J\ast u-u$ a lack of smoothing effect is present.
 More precisely the solutions of the linear model are as regular as the initial data.
-In the case of the heat equation with initial data in $L^1(\rr^d)$ the solution at any positive time belongs to any $L^p(\rr^d)$ space and this type of gain of integrability can also be proved for the nonlinear convection-diffusion \cite{0762.35011}.
+In the case of the heat equation with initial data in $L^1(\rr^d)$ the solution at any positive time belongs to any $L^p(\rr^d)$ space $1\leq p\leq \infty$, and this type of gain of integrability can also be proved for the nonlinear convection-diffusion \cite{0762.35011}.

 We recall some similar models to those analyzed here.
 In \cite{MR2138795} the author considers a one-dimensional model that is nonlocal in the diffusive part $u_t=J\ast u-u+uu_x$ with $J=e^{-|x|}$ and he proves that its solutions converge to the ones of Bourger's equation with Dirac delta initial data.
 However the key tool used there, an Oleinik estimate $\partial_x u(t)\leq 1/t$ in $\mathcal{D}'(\rr)$ is not available in our model.
-The methods used here can be adapted to analyze similar models but with nonlinearities of the type $(u^q)_x$, $q\geq 2$, \cite{ademir}.
+The methods used here can be adapted to analyze similar models but with nonlinearities of the type $(u^q)_x$, $q\geq 2$, \cite{MR3190994}.
 In these cases, entropy conditions in the sense of Kru{\v{z}}kov \cite{MR0267257} should be imposed on weak solutions in order to have a well-posed problem.
 This does not appear in our model since the nonlinearity does not involve derivatives.

 The models considered here could be related with the ones considered in \cite{MR2924787} where a scalar conservation law with a diffusion-type source of the type $u_t+\nabla \cdot f(u)=\Delta P_s u$ is analyzed.
 There $P_s$ is essentially given by $\widehat {P_su}(\xi)\simeq (1+|\xi|^2)^{-s}\hat u(\xi)$ and even more general models are considered.
 However, in order to obtain the long time behavior of the solutions, the authors assume that the initial data belong to some $H^N(\rr^d)$ spaces where $N$ is large enough.
+In view of our analysis here we believe that the results in \cite{MR2924787} can be obtained by assuming less regularity on the initial data.
 The analysis of these models by our methods remains to be considered in future papers.

 Similar nonlocal models have been introduced recently in \cite{MR2888353} where the nonlocal convective term takes the form